Towards a microscopic description of de Sitter dynamics: Introduction

 One notices pretty quickly that there is a serious difficulty with such an approach.
 Suppose we are interested in understanding quantum fields in such a bulk theory with positive cosmological constant.
 The case of a scalar field is reviewed in Sec.\ \ref{sec:scalar_dS}.
 Such quantum fields have the usual UV singularities when two such fields approach one another, which are there at first approximation where we neglect gravitational effects.
 However, in a quantum mechanical system in $0+1$ dimensions this is usually not the case.

 In order to test this in our proposal, we consider a concrete example discussed in Sec.\ \ref{sec:micro_observables}.
 As a concrete system we take double-scaled SYK (DSSYK).
 We use this system mainly because it satisfies the desired holographic properties we need in a particular regime, and it is a UV complete and well defined quantum system.
 It is our goal to have a microscopic system and that is why it serves this purpose well.
 It is also convenient as many exact results are known about it.
 We stress, however, that the main features we use are related to its holographic nature and are not particular to it.
 In particular, for the semiclassical analysis one could use alternative systems such as the Schwarzian theory, which is not defined microscopically in the same fashion as SYK is.
 Moreover, our gravitational setup (demonstrated in Fig.\ \ref{fig:worldline_dS_setup}) is applicable in any bulk dimension, but for simplicity and concreteness we consider mostly three spacetime dimensions.
+The only part where we comment on general dimension is Sec.\ \ref{sec:4pf_expansion}.

 We find that the UV behavior mentioned before is explicitly obeyed in the constructed two-copy quantum system.
 This is one of our main results.
 Moreover, the semiclassical limit of correlation functions agrees with correlators of quantum fields in de Sitter when the gravitational constant is negligible.